hackforla/access-the-data/README.md

 # Data Literacy Project

 Broadly, the **Data Literacy Project** was created to address the growing gaps between new technology development and decisions impacting our communities with the underlying systems and data that drive those initiatives.
-Near team goals of this project will be to elevate the knowledge of the LA community and members o the Neighborhood Councils around how data is collected and used to drive new technologies and policy decisions through ongoing workshops.
+In this spirit, Hack for LA volunteers, in partnership with Neighborhood Empowerment and Neighborhood Councils, will be developing a series of data literacy talks/workshops that will be open to the public.

 # Project context